dagu-org/dagu/README.md

 ## Environment Variable

-You can configure the Dagu's internal work directory by defining `DAGU_HOME` environment variables.
+You can configure the dagu's internal work directory by defining `DAGU_HOME` environment variables.
 Default path is `~/.dagu/`.

 ## Base Configuration for all DAGs